MiniTool Partition Wizard 13.5 Released Brand-New Duplicate Cleaner

 About MiniTool Partition Wizard

-MiniTool Partition Wizard, developed by MiniTool® Software Limited, is a comprehensive disk management tool for Windows users.
+MiniTool Partition Wizard is a comprehensive disk management tool for Windows users.
 It offers a wide range of features, including partition management, disk cloning, space analysis, and file system conversion, making it easy to optimize and maintain storage devices.

-This partition manager specializes in simplifying disk operations for users of all levels.
-It supports creating, formatting, merging, splitting, and resizing partitions, as well as recovering lost partitions and repairing file system errors.
-With advanced features like disk benchmarking, space analysis, and partition copying, users can manage storage efficiently while keeping data safe.

-Now, this new Duplicate Cleaner allows users to scan for duplicate files on PCs and external drives, safely delete unwanted copies, and optionally create hard or symbolic links to retain access to originals.
-This helps reclaim disk space with ease.

 About MiniTool® Software Limited